kene111/curacel_test/README.md

 ##### This also shows that the models over-fitted.

-3) Still working on a model with better results.
+3) Currently working on a model with better results.